Do INFPs have anxiety? It’s a tight question.

 And as mentioned in #1, not showing up only leads to more anxiety.
 Just by not preparing, you hit a domino of anxieties.

-One lack of preparation leads to lies, then leads to self-loathing, until you’re stuck in a slump.
+Lack of preparation can lead to lies, then it can lead to self-loathing, until you’re stuck in a slump.

 We must be wary of how our little wrong decisions today can impact our future.